gkeiel/PMR_robust_design/README.md

 where $k_{e}$, $k_{{2i-1}}$, and $k_{{2i}}$ are gains to be determined and $\xi_{i}$ is the damping factor of the $i$-th resonant mode, for $i = 1,3,\dots,h$.

-The control-law shown can be rewritten as
+The control law shown can be rewritten as

 $$u(t) = Kx_{a}(t) +k_{e}r(t)$$